johnspurney/GermanTrafficSignClassifier/writeup.md

 The code for this step is contained in the second code cell of the IPython notebook.

-I used the pandas library to calculate summary statistics of the traffic signs data set:
+I used numpy's and python's built in functionality to calculate summary statistics of the traffic signs data set:

-* The size of training set is ?
+* The size of training set is 34799
-* The size of test set is ?
+* The size of test set is 12630
-* The shape of a traffic sign image is ?
+* The shape of a traffic sign image is (32, 32, 3)
-* The number of unique classes/labels in the data set is ?
+* The number of unique classes/labels in the data set is 43

 ####2.
 Include an exploratory visualization of the dataset and identify where the code is in your code file.

-The code for this step is contained in the third code cell of the IPython notebook.
+The code for this step is contained in code cells 3 through 7 of the IPython notebook.

-Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...

-![alt text][image1]
+For this step, the following things are included:
+* A single random image plotted
+* Multiple smaller random images plotted
+* A bar chart showing the different sign frequencies
+* Console output showing the different sign names and how many times each of them appears in the training set

 ###Design and Test a Model Architecture

 ####1.
 Describe how, and identify where in your code, you preprocessed the image data.
-What tecniques were chosen and why did you choose these techniques?
+What techniques were chosen and why did you choose these techniques?
 Consider including images showing the output of each preprocessing technique.
 Pre-processing refers to techniques such as converting to grayscale, normalization, etc.

-The code for this step is contained in the fourth code cell of the IPython notebook.
+The code for this step is contained in code cells 8 through 9 of the IPython notebook.

-As a first step, I decided to convert the images to grayscale because ...

-Here is an example of a traffic sign image before and after grayscaling.

-![alt text][image2]

-As a last step, I normalized the image data because ...
+I didn't greyscale the images because intuitively I thought that knowing information pertaining to color might help in the classification process.
+I normalized the image data with the goal of removing the average brightness.
+I attempted to use some of the information found [here](http://ufldl.stanford.edu/wiki/index.php/Data_Preprocessing) for my implementation of normalization.
+I am not exactly sure if this is the correct way to normalize colored images, but the validation set accuracy definitely improved after this pre-processing step.

+An image plot showing how a random image looks after the pre-processing part is shown below code cell 9.

 ####2.
 Describe how, and identify where in your code, you set up training, validation and testing data.
 How much data was in each set?
 Explain what techniques were used to split the data into these sets.
 (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, identify where in your code, and provide example images of the additional data)

+ * TODO: KEEP going from here
+34799
+4410
+12630

 The code for splitting the data into training and validation sets is contained in the fifth code cell of the IPython notebook.
 To cross validate my model, I randomly split the training data into a training set and validation set.
 I did this by ...

 My final training set had X number of images.
 My validation set and test set had Y and Z number of images.